Weddings On A Budget

-- Trade in Tesco points for Goldsmiths vouchers.
-Spend Tesco points in-store and they're worth 1p, yet convert them to Rewards vouchers and the value can triple.
+Spend Tesco points in store and they're worth 1p, yet convert them to Boost vouchers and the value can triple.
 One reward up for grabs is Goldsmiths vouchers.

 Every £10 Clubcard voucher gets you a £30 Goldsmith voucher, so a £600 ring costs £200 in Tesco vouchers.
 Rings from Goldsmiths start at around £200, so doing this can seriously shave pounds from your budget.
 See the Boost Tesco Points guide for a full how-to.

-There are some helpful MoneySavers in the Weddings forum - see the engagement rings thread for more on how to buy and what to look for.
+There are some helpful MoneySavers on the Weddings forum board – see the engagement rings thread for more on how to buy and what to look for.

 Don't forget to insure your ring

 It's easy to forget you may have just added a few grand to your personal belongings.
-Call your insurer and check your rings are covered - you may need to add a separate policy for it.
-See the Cheap Home Insurance guide for full details on cutting costs.
+Call your insurer and check your rings are covered – you may need to add a separate policy for it.
+See the Cheap Home Insurance guide for full details.

 Too many couples work through a wanna-have list – a film star dress, flowing champagne, platinum rings, a five-star honeymoon.
-Only then, they ask how they'll pay for it.
+Only then do they ask how they'll pay for it.

 One disgruntled father told us: "I asked my daughter what her budget was.
 She asked me, 'Dad, how can I work out my budget until I know what I want?'"

-So, instead, ask "what can we afford to spend on our wedding?"
+So, instead, ask "what can we afford to spend?"
 Then work out how to have the best do possible within that budget.
 A picnic in a park with close friends can be just as magical as a blingy bash for 300.
 Use our Free Budget Planner to help.